math123456789/phase/README.md

 #  NORMALIZATION
-**Normalization** is a technique of oraganizing the data into multiple realted tables, to minimize data redundancy
+**NORMALIZATION** is a technique of oraganizing the data into multiple realted tables, to minimize data redundancy

 **DATA REDUNDUNCY** is repetition of data in multiple places which increases size of database and also gives issues like
-+ insertion anomaly: to insert redundant data for every new row is a a data insertion problem
++ Insertion anomaly: to insert redundant data for every new row is a a data insertion problem
 + Deletion anomaly: loss of a related dataset when some other dataset is deleted
-+ Updation anomaly: data inconsistency that results from data redundancy and partial update *Example*:
++ Updation anomaly: data inconsistency that results from data redundancy and partial update

+*Example*:

-we have a students table
+let us consider students table

 **STUDENTS TABLE**